While a home addition may be the best decision you make for your home, several factors are worth considering.

 The Cost of a Home Addition on a Foundation

 The cost of a turnkey home addition on a foundation is roughly around $170 and $255 per square foot.
 If you’re looking for a lot more space in your home, this addition type is a great option.
-You’ll greatly expand your home’s main floor opting for this kind of home addition, but also expand your basement’s space.
-On average, finishing a basement costs $30/sq.ft..
+You’ll greatly expand your home’s main floor, but also expand the footprint of your basement.
+On average, finishing a basement costs $30/sq.ft.
 Extending your home by extending your existing foundation is also warmer during winter months, compared to an addition on piles.

 When planning out a home addition, one of the greater challenges your architect or technologist faces is putting together a plan that will seamlessly integrate itself to your home’s current architectural design.
 Below is a lateral home addition on a foundation that one of our contractors completed for the Laferriere family.
 The addition is unnoticeable because of the great work the architects put into planning the addition.

 The Cost of a Home Addition on Piles

 If you plan on getting a home addition on piles, the quotes you receive are likely to be anywhere between $110 and $210 per square foot – all depending on whether or not you’re looking to get a fully finished, turnkey addition.
 Going for this type of home addition will allow you to save costs, in comparison to a home addition done on a concrete slab.
 Opting for an addition on piles has quite a few advantages.
 A house on piles is highly resistant to unstable grounds, making it quite easy to build.
 Also, the machinery required to get the job done are much less invasive and costly than the ones needed for a foundation.
 This option has a higher probability of a higher return on investment.

 However, it’s important to note that your energy bills might be a little higher during winter months as an addition on piles is not as insulating as concrete.
 To avoid major heat losses, it’s important to properly insulate your addition’s floor with special insulating materials.